EvernodeXRPL/evernode-docs/docs/source/sdk/evernode/tutorials/Readability updates for custom-docker.md

 // Send status now.
 sendStatus();
-// Start the scheduler.
+// Start the scheduler to send in every minute. scheduler();
-scheduler();
 ```

 ### Step 6
 - Now run `npm i` to install required packages.
 - Let's build your program to a single file so it's easier to move into docker container.
-- To do that, First install [npx](https://www.npmjs.com/package/npx) and [ncc](https://www.npmjs.com/package/@vercel/ncc) package globally to build your program
+- To do that, First install [ncc](https://www.npmjs.com/package/@vercel/ncc) package build your program
 - Inside the package.json lets create a script to build the program into a single file.
 - Add script `"build": "npx ncc build index.js -o dist"` inside the `"scripts"` section in `package.json`
 - Now run `npm run build` to generate single file executable inside the dist directory.